Daandelange/ofxBlend2D/README.md

 # Usage
+For now, we have to use the Blend2D pipeline and commands, there is no `ofDraw...()` compatibility yet.
 I recommend reading trough the [Blend2D guide](https://blend2d.com/doc/getting-started.html) to get started using their graphics API.

 Some OpenFrameworks / Blend2D glue utilities are being written, any contribution is welcome to facilitate interaction with OF objects.